“You don’t build a business – you build people – and then people build your business.” – Zig Ziglar

 An easy way to ensure your onboarding is a success is to go beyond offering the kinds of drab training materials we’re all used to receiving.

-Instead, make it your mission to create engaging onboarding checklists, employee handbooks, standard operating procedures (SOPs) and work instructions.
+Instead, make it your mission to create engaging onboarding and training checklists, employee handbooks, standard operating procedures (SOPs) and work instructions.
 You’ll be amazed what happens when you give employees something they’ll actually read, reference and remember.

 Check out the above Employee Handbook Template.
 Instead of pages of text or basic images, it uses eye-catching icons and layouts to capture readers’ attention and promote retention to boot.